Saturday, 17 July 2010

 Ann Talbot said“ All British historians, E.H.
 Carr once said, are Whigs, even the Tories—but not in Niall Ferguson’s case.
 He is a Tory formed in the Thatcherite mould, who cut his teeth writing for Conrad Black’s Daily Telegraph while he was a research student in Germany.
 He is also one of the most prolific historians working today.
 His most recent book Colossus, a study of American imperialism follows Empire: How Britain Made the Modern World (2003), The Cash Nexus: Money and Politics in Modern History 1700-2000 (2002), The House of Rothschild: Money’s Prophets, 1798-1848 (2003), The House of Rothschild, 1849-1998 (2002), The Pity of War: Explaining World War I (1999) and Virtual Histories: Alternative and Counterfactuals (1997).
 Every one of them is a thick doorstop of a book”.

 Ferguson who despite being an able historian has only a working knowledge of the current curriculum.
 Listing some of his teaching aids: "We need to use television.
-The reason I do TV is because I think it's a more accessible way of teaching," he says.
+The reason I do TV is that I think it's a more accessible way of education," he says.
 "I think we also need to use games."

 "You can re-run world war two, you can explore strategy, and you can come up with a plausible alternative past.
-It's exciting for young people – my teenage son and his younger brother have been my consultants on this."
-The game, entitled The War of the World, claims to bring "true grand strategy gaming to World War II".
+It's exciting to young people – my teenage son, and his little brother has been my consultants on this."
+The game, entitled The War of the World, claims to bring "real grand strategy gaming to World War II".
 The developer describes it as a chance for players to lead a nation and remake history "from the factories and shipyards on the home front, to epic battles across the globe".

 He then goes on to say that "History books make the mistake of teaching about old men, often with a beard.
 Most of history is made by young people.
 I'm an old guy by historical standards, at 46.
 Child soldiers in Africa?
 There were lots of child soldiers in the Napoleonic wars.
 It's all about making history young."